josecoelhomelo/counter/README.md

 ></div>
 ```

-Take a look at the examples folder for more use cases.
+Take a look at the demo folder for more use cases.